Succession planning is crucial for any organization – in good economic times and bad.

 Here’s what organizations should know about effective succession planning.

 CEO turnover is at a record-high level and many companies are losing key employees to retirement, particularly given the aging of the baby boomer generation.
-In addition, uncertainty and disruption can add to a leadership team’s instability.
-Therefore, it’s fair to say that organizations have greater succession planning needs than at any other time in recent memory.
+Additionally, uncertainty and disruption can add to a leadership team’s instability.
+So it’s fair to say that the need for succession planning is greater now than any other time in recent memory.

 Over the course of a year, the company redesigned its cohort-based program for general manager succession, identifying 12 individuals in the U.S., Canada, Europe, and the Middle East as the next generation of global leaders.
 The redesign included input from senior executives, internal program leaders and past participants; blended engagement of external thought leaders with organizational design and best practices; and revised program content, format, and delivery.

-The results?
-Half of the individuals were promoted to general manager and all participants made progress in achieving their goals.
+After twelve months, half of the individuals were promoted to general manager and all participants made progress in achieving their goals, leading to a stronger leadership pipeline for greater succession planning.

-The previous example begs the question: How should a company identify the next generation of leaders?
+The previous example begs the question: How should a company identify the next generation of leaders for succession planning?

 In this regard, some companies take big risks with big payoffs, promoting promising employees to stretch assignments or even roles in entirely different geographies or areas of expertise.
-Examples include appointing someone from finance to lead HR, or sending an exceptional product line leader overseas to run another part of the business (this person was eventually brought back to the U.S. as a successor to the CEO).
+Examples include appointing someone from finance to lead HR, or sending an exceptional product line leader overseas to run another part of the business.
+We had a client do the latter, eventually bringing that individual back to the U.S. as a successor to the CEO.

 This approach echoes throughout an organization, even reaching individuals who haven’t (yet) been tapped as future leaders.
 Just knowing that their employer prioritizes the identification and development of future young leaders can encourage employees to perform better and think bigger.

-Assessment tools can help evaluate employee performance and success in their roles, and also track what employees seek in their own career development and their level of readiness for the next step.
+Assessment tools can help evaluate employee performance and success in their roles, and also track what employees seek in their own career development.
+It can also assess their level of readiness for the next step.
 Such tools emphasize development as well as potential and are an integral element of any best-practice succession plan.

 The degree of transparency surrounding succession planning depends on the situation and the organization.
 Some companies opt for a transparent process where most employees are informed of what’s to come in the event of a leadership transition.
 Some prefer a more tightly controlled process – where even employees who are a part of the succession plan may not be aware of all the details.